TomEngelmann/ChargingPoints/README.md

 # How to use
-- This is the repository for the ChargingPoints application, using the [GoingElectric API](https://www.goingelectric.de/stromtankstellen/api/new/) und the [GeoCoding API](https://geocode.maps.co/).
+- This is the repository for the ChargingPoints application, using the [GoingElectric API](https://www.goingelectric.de/stromtankstellen/api/new/) and the [GeoCoding API](https://geocode.maps.co/).
+For gas stations, the [Tankerkoenig API](https://creativecommons.tankerkoenig.de/) is used.

 ## Prerequisits
 - Make sure to install install the latest Expo CLI